 - Skip Logic allows you to send respondents to a future point in the survey based on how they answer a question.
 For instance, if a respondent indicates that they don’t agree to your survey’s consent form, they could immediately be skipped to the end of the survey.

 - Step 1: Click on the question to which you wish to add skip logic.
-Click on the gear next to this question and choose “Skip Logic” from the drop down menu.
+Go to the left hand side of the screen that says “Edit Question” and scroll down to “Question Behavior”.
+Click on the first option “Skip Logic”.

-- Step 2: In the first drop down menu, select the answer choice to use in your Skip Logic.
+- Step 3: In the second drop down menu , select the answer choice to use in your Skip Logic.

-- Step 3: In the second drop down menu, select how the participant should interact with this choice to trigger Skip Logic.
+- Step 4: In the third drop down menu, select how the participant should interact with this choice to trigger Skip Logic.

-- Step 5: Click “done” to apply the skip logic to the question.
+- Step 5: Click “Confirm” to apply the skip logic to the question.

 Use Branch Logic